NotTCA/djsapp-web/README.md

 # Create DJS App Website

-This is the official website of `create-djs-app`.
+The official website of `create-djs-app`.